PG-DESD-Project/Collision-Avoidance-System-using-CAN-Protocol/README.md

 * Use higher-layer CAN protocols (e.g., CANopen)
 * Insert rain/fog sensor to activate fog lights
 * Real-time logging via SD card or telemetry

-Let me know if you want this formatted as a `README.md`.